 Keysearch has great tutorials, both articles and videos that walk you through all the amazing features that they have.
 I have not yet scratched the surface of all they have to offer and already find it so valuable for helping me to plan my content for better long-term results.

-Grab a Keysearch free trial so you can check out their features for yourself before deciding if this tool is worth it.
+At less than $15 bucks monthly with my Keysearch discount code, this powerful keyword research tool is worth it.
 My SEO strategy and traffic definitely improved when I added this to my blogging arsenal.

 We are often bombarded with tools and courses to pay for as a blogger that it can be hard to decipher what’s really important and what’s not.
 If you ask me what’s the bare minimum tools a blogger should invest in after getting self-hosted, it would be a good keyword research tool and the best Pinterest scheduler out there.
 Everything else is gravy.